 10. Make Cleaning Supplies Easy-to-Reach

 A clean garage is a usable garage.
 But you’ll need to pay attention to where you store your cleaning supplies.
-The last thing you want to do is create a mess and then have no easy way to clean it up.
+The last thing you want to do is create a mess and have no easy way to clean it up.

 You can even keep overflow supplies for the house inside the garage, opening up storage space in your home.

-Request a free estimate to see how we can help you transform your garage into space you’ll love to use.
+Request a free estimate to see how we can help you transform your garage into a space you’ll love to use.